Shotzi Blackheart

-Ashley Louise Urbanski (born March 14, 1992) is an American professional wrestler and singer.
-She is signed to WWE, where she performs on the SmackDown brand under the ring name Shotzi (shortened from her previous ring name Shotzi Blackheart).
-She is also known for her time in NXT, where she is a former NXT Women's Tag Team Champion.
+Ashley Louise Alfaro (née Urbanski; born March 14, 1992) is an American professional wrestler.
+She currently performs on the independent circuit under the ring name Shotzi Blackheart – predominantly for Game Changer Wrestling (GCW).
+She is best known for her tenure in WWE, where she performed under the ring name Shotzi and is a former one-time NXT Women's Tag Team Champion.

-Prior to joining WWE, she competed in various promotions on the independent circuit, including major promotions such as Shimmer Women Athletes, Evolve, and Shine Wrestling, where she won the Shine Nova Championship.
+Prior to joining WWE, Alfaro performed for various promotions on the independent circuit, such as Shimmer Women Athletes, Evolve, Rise Wrestling, and Shine Wrestling, where she won the Shine Nova Championship.

 Early life

-Ashley Louise Urbanski was born in San Jose, California, on March 14, 1992.
-She is of Filipino and Polish descent.
+Ashley Louise Urbanski was born on March 14, 1992 in Santa Clara County, California.
+She is of Filipino descent.
+At age seven, she began doing musical theatre which she would continue into college.

 Professional wrestling career

 Early career (2014–2019)

-Urbanski began her career at Hoodslam in Oakland, California in 2014 as Missy Highasshit, a cheerleader valet for the stable Stoner U. She also frequently appeared on the California independent circuit, wrestling for All Pro Wrestling, Bar Wrestling, and Big Time Wrestling, as well as Nashville, Tennessee promotion Impact Wrestling.
+Urbanski began her career at Hoodslam in Oakland, California in 2014 as Missy Highasshit, a cheerleader valet for the Stoner Brothers and stable Stoner U (a comedic parody of Missy Hyatt and the Steiner Brothers).
+She also frequently appeared on the California independent circuit, wrestling for All Pro Wrestling, Bar Wrestling, and Big Time Wrestling, as well as Nashville, Tennessee promotion Impact Wrestling.

 Urbanski made her debut for Shimmer Women Athletes on November 11, 2016, in a loss to Melanie Cruise.
-She made her Evolve debut at Evolve 115 on November 9, 2018, challenging Allysin Kay for the Shine Championship in a losing effort.
+She made her Evolve debut at Evolve 115 on November 9, 2018 under the ring name Shotzi Blackheart (the last name being a reference to American rock singer Joan Jett, of whom Urbanski is a fan), challenging Allysin Kay for the Shine Championship in a losing effort.
 Blackheart also competed for Shine Wrestling, and at Shine 58 on May 10, 2019, Blackheart defeated Aja Perera to win the Shine Nova Championship.
 At Shine 59 on June 29, she retained the title in a triple threat match involving Perera and Santana Garrett.
-Blackheart successfully defended the title against Natalia Markova on August 24 at Shine 60.
+Blackheart successfully defended the title against Natalia Markova at Shine 60.

-At Evolve 137 on October 11, 2019, after defeating Perera, William Regal offered Urbanski a WWE contract during an unannounced appearance, and due to this, she had to vacate the Shine Nova Championship.
+At Evolve 137 on October 11, 2019, after defeating Perera, William Regal, who at that time was working for WWE's developmental brand NXT, offered Blackheart a WWE contract during an unannounced appearance, and due to this, she had to vacate the Shine Nova Championship.

-WWE
+WWE (2019–2025)

 Tough Enough (2015)

-In 2015, Blackheart, under her real name, took part in the trials for the sixth season of WWE's competition Tough Enough.
+In 2015, Urbanski took part in the trials for the sixth season of WWE's competition Tough Enough.
 She was initially selected as one of 6 women who would take part in that season's competition, but had to withdraw from it before it began, due to a previously undiagnosed irregular heartbeat causing a failed medical.
+She had a tryout for WWE Performance Center in May 2016.